bahrus/carbon-copy/README.md

 In the meantime / in addiction, b-c-c supports two additional properties for adjusting the content dynamically:

 If toBeTransformed/to-be-transformed property/attribute is set, then b-c-c won't append the clone, until a trans-render context object is passed in to property trContext.

+## Templatize a materialized DOM element

+b-c-c can not only be used to instantiate a template (repeatedly), but also an already materialized DOM element.
+It does this by create a template copy of that DOM element first, and then cloning.
+Subsequent copies from the same DOM element will derive from the template copy (so if the DOM element mutates, copies won't see that).

 ## Codeless Web Components [TODO]